aurollan/Embedded_C_STM32F3/4.UART/readme.md

 	page 888
 	29.5 USART functional description

-You should have notice that there is a RDR (Transmit Data Register) and a status register.
+You should have notice that there is a RDR (Receive Data Register) and a status register.

 Then read